khovkevin25/Project4/README.md

   - Occurance of overfitting remains indicating possibilites of other limitations besides multicollinearity

 ## **Summary & Limitations**
 Overall, the model has a poor performance in predicting the presence and absence of balding.
-This could be the result of the following limitations within the given datset: presence of multicollinearity where too many features are correlated to each other, the possibility of noise and/or irrelevant detail attributed to the model overfitting the data , and the lack of overall useful data entries such as gender, dietary factors, ethnicity, etc.
+We also tested additional models (logistic regression and SVM) to assess their performance against the data.
+The results of models proved to be inadequate as well.
+This leads us to believe that the following limitations (Ie: presence of multicollinearity where too many features are correlated to each other, the possibility of noise and/or irrelevant detail attributed to the model overfitting the data , and the lack of overall useful data entries such as gender, dietary factors, ethnicity, etc.), and then some, may be attributing to the poor model performances.

 ## **Resources**
 - Dataset Source: https://www.kaggle.com/datasets/amitvkulkarni/hair-health